MBB-team/VBA-toolbox/_wiki/dcm.md

 > DCM users have to specify which entries in $$A$$, $$B$$, $$C$$ and $$D$$ matrices are non-zero.
 The Figure above depicts the correspondance between the entries of DCM matrices and the underlying types of edges in a typical DCM network model.
 Note that DCM matrices are oriented such that directed edges go from columns to rows.

+# Preparing a vanilla DCM analysis in VBA

+Recall that DCM has many variants, which may be specific to neuroimaging modalities (e.g., EEG/MEG, intracranial LFP, fMRI, etc...).
+Although almost all variants of DCM are directly available from the [SPM academic freeware](http://www.fil.ion.ucl.ac.uk/spm/), only a few of them are already implemented in VBA.
+In particular, VBA includes DCM for fMRI time series.
+In what follows, we will briefly review how to prepare such vanilla DCM analysis.

+Note: we refer the reader to the [SPM documentation](http://www.fil.ion.ucl.ac.uk/spm/doc/) to help you design and preprocess a DCM-friendly experiment.

 ## Extracting the fMRI timeseries